Introduction

 The Importance of Gain Staging

 Sending a 'clean' signal directly into Amp will likely result in a thin, bland sound.
 It is only when a certain amount of signal gain is pushed through the Amp that the signal can be heard as intended.
-This is why Pedal is the important element to start with.
-Pedal ensures that the original signal is entering Amp with an appropriate amount of gain applied.
+This is why Pedal is such an important device to start with.
+Pedal can help ensure that the original signal is entering Amp with an appropriate amount of gain applied.
 Further, Pedal offers some EQ and tone shaping options to modify the incoming signal further, before it gets to Amp.
-Pedal's title bar can also be right clicked to enable Hi-Quality mode, which oversamples the signal at the cost of a little CPU.
+Pedal's title bar can also be right-clicked to enable Hi-Quality mode, which oversamples the signal at the cost of a little CPU.
+But if you don't have Pedal and Ableton Suite, you can use Utility, Overdrive, or Saturator in its place.

 Just as the amount of gain entering Amp is important so that the desired tone can be achieved; gain is also staged and regulated at Amp's output to properly regulate the signal entering Cabinet.
-In a sense, Cabinet can be thought of as a signal filter for the guitar designed to emulate the sound of different speaker cabinets and Microphone placement combination.
-Guitar is often mixed and performed live using multiple cabinets, not just to create a bigger, louder sound; but to add a bit of stereo interest to the signal, giving it a more natural, expansive sound.
+In a sense, Cabinet can be thought of as a signal filter for the guitar designed to emulate the sound of different speaker cabinets and Microphone placement combinations.
+In a live setting, guitars are often mixed and performed live using multiple cabinets, not just to create a bigger, louder sound; but to add a bit of stereo interest to the signal, giving it a more natural, expansive sound.

-For this reason, it's a great idea to convert Cabinet into it's own rack (Ctrl/Cmd + G) and create a second instance in it's own signal chain.
-This way, the two instances can receive a specified amount of gain, panned differently and generally made slightly different, in order to create a more nuanced tone with stereo interest.
-There is still a huge impact that can be made on the finalized sound at the Cabinet stage because of the massive difference that can be made experimenting with various cabinet/microphone combos, placement in the mix with panning and the volume levels of each chain.
+For this reason, it's a great idea to convert Cabinet into its own rack (Ctrl/Cmd + G) and create a second instance in its own signal chain.
+This way, the two instances can receive a specified amount of gain, panned separately, and changed to be slightly different tonally.
+This is done in order to create a more nuanced tone with stereo interest.
+There is still a huge impact that can be made on the finalized sound at the Cabinet stage because of the massive difference that can be made by experimenting with various cabinet/microphone combos, placement in the mix with panning, and the volume levels of each chain.

 Compression and Additional Effects